 9:30 – 10:15 a.m.: Heads Up!
 Mission Tournament in Grace Hall Board Room Teams use their knowledge of Cabrini’s mission to compete in a mission-customized Heads Up! game.

-10:30 a.m. – 12 p.m.: Lead for Change! in the Dixon Center Nerney Field HousePresentations on social justice topics by members of the campus community
+10:30 a.m. – 12 p.m.: Lead for Change! in the Dixon Center Nerney Field HousePresentations about social-justice topics by members of the campus community

 11:45 a.m. – 1:45 p.m.: Celebrity Brunch in Cavs CornerEnjoy good food served by Cabrini College’s faculty and staff

-3:30 – 4:30 p.m.: Walk/Run for Social Change around Cabrini College CampusAll members of the Cabrini community are encouraged to don their sneakers and walk/run on a loop around campus in support of the keynote cause (e.g., homelessness, mental health) / walk in someone else’s shoes.
+3:30 – 4:30 p.m.: Walk/Run for Social Change around Cabrini College CampusAll members of the Cabrini community are encouraged to don their sneakers and walk/run on a loop around campus to raise their own awareness of homelessness and mental health

 Top 5 Reasons To Participate in Cabrini Day

 We get to advocate for the change we want to see in the world.
 Injustice in society bothers us.
 We often see others suffering and believe more should be done to help.
 On Cabrini Day, we get to share these stories of injustice that matter the most to us with fellow participants.
 We get to help by explaining why the injustice exists, and by advocating for change.